 The Ordinal Society and the Ranking of Everyday Life

 Marion Fourcade and Kieran Healy's The Ordinal Society is one of the clearest books for understanding how data capitalism turns social life into ranked position.
-Its warning is not just that people are watched.
-It is that people are sorted, scored, matched, priced, and morally interpreted through systems that make hierarchy feel personalized, convenient, and deserved.
+Being watched is the least of it.
+The real warning is that people are sorted, scored, matched, priced, and morally interpreted through systems that make hierarchy feel personalized, convenient, and deserved.

 The Book

 The Ordinal Society was published by Harvard University Press in 2024.
 The official book site describes Fourcade as a professor of sociology at the University of California, Berkeley, and Healy as a professor of sociology at Duke University.
-The sample excerpt lists the printed edition as 384 pages, with Library of Congress subjects including information society, information technology's moral, social, and economic aspects, power, and social capital.
+The Social Forces review lists the book at 384 pages, and the sample excerpt's cataloging pages identify Library of Congress subjects including information society, information technology's moral, social, and economic aspects, power, and social capital.

 The book argues that digital capitalism has reorganized social life around measurement and rank.
 The important shift is from merely collecting data to using data as a social ordering system.
 A person becomes a bundle of traces: authenticated, classified, predicted, matched, rewarded, delayed, excluded, invited, priced, or ignored.